Slurm Introduction#

 • Check job history for user b123456:

-• Check job history (jobid, number of nodes, list of nodes, job state and exit code) for user b123456 in specified time period (March 2022):
+• Check job history (jobid, number of nodes, list of nodes, job state and exit code) for user b123456 in specified time period (e.g. March 2022):

-• Check memory usage for the completed job with the jobid 12345:
+• Check memory usage for the completed job with Slurm JobID 12345:

 Interactive Usage#

-Interactive sessions can be allocated using the SLURM salloc command.
-The following command for example will allocate 2 nodes (in the compute partition) for 30 minutes:
+Ressources for interactive sessions can be allocated using the Slurm salloc command.
+The following command, for example, will allocate 2 nodes from the compute partition for 30 minutes:

 The interactive session is terminated by exiting the shell.